 Cooking buckwheat requires just 20 minutes from start to finish.
 If you choose to have it for breakfast, it’s one of the healthiest breakfast choices that you can add to your menu.
 Buckwheat is naturally vegan, loaded with fiber, minerals, and vitamins.

-- It contains no gluten, therefore it’s great for gluten sensitive diets (and it is not a grain).
+- It contains no gluten, therefore it’s great for gluten-sensitive diets (buckwheat is a seed, not a grain).